petershin/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/auto-scaling.md

 # Auto-scaling

-Liferay DXP Cloud's auto-scaling feature automatically creates and destroys instances of the DXP service as needed to optimize performance.
+Liferay Cloud's auto-scaling feature automatically creates and destroys instances of the Liferay service as needed to optimize performance.
 This addresses sudden changes such as increased server traffic, memory leaks, or other issues.
-By default, this feature is *disabled* in every DXP Cloud account.
+By default, this feature is *disabled* in every Liferay Cloud account.

 Using this feature, a service can automatically increase (upscale) the number of Liferay DXP instances to a [defined maximum](#setting-the-maximum-number-of-instances) (10 by default), or decrease (downscale) to the number specified in the `scale` property in [`LCP.json`](../reference/configuration-via-lcp-json.md).
 The `scale` property specifies the minimum number of instances to run: